wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-connections-plan/includes/2-build-your-team-and-meet-requirements.md

       :::image type="icon" source="../media/LamnaLogo200x200.png"  :::
    :::column-end:::
    :::column span="2":::
-      As the Internal Communications Manager of Lamna Healthcare, when it's time to start gathering your team of stakeholders to plan the deployment of Viva Connections at Lamna Healthcare, you consider who can help to make Viva Connections beneficial for the different roles and regions.
+      As the Internal Communications Manager of Lamna Healthcare, you start gathering your team of stakeholders to plan the deployment of Viva Connections by considering who can help to make it beneficial for the different roles and regions.
 These individuals will serve as your Viva Connections planning committee and will ensure the platform is as useful to all groups of employees as possible.
    :::column-end:::